-CAPS has been involved with the development of software that supports the U.S. and Alabama Homeland Security efforts since 2001.
+CAPS first became involved with development of software that supports the U.S. and Alabama Homeland Security efforts in 2001.
 These efforts were supported by both federal and state homeland security funds.
 A major seminal federal effort resulted in the development of the Secure Homeland Analysis and Reporting Environment (SHARE), a system for secure reporting and communication of terrorist activities, which later evolved into the Suspicious Activity Reporting (SAR) system for state and regional incident reporting.
-That project also resulted in the development of the Portal to Uphold a Secure Homeland (PUSH), which is updated daily and has been in operation for over a decade providing USDHS information to private infrastructure security personnel.
+That project also resulted in the development of the Portal to Uphold a Secure Homeland (PUSH), which i has been in operation for over a decade providing USDHS information to private infrastructure security personnel.

 Please click the links below for more information about the software CAPS has developed to support homeland security.